Learn

 Form 709 reports gifts exceeding the annual exclusion and allocates generation-skipping transfer tax exemption.
 Learn when you must file and how gifts.

 Form 709 is the United States Gift Tax Return, required whenever you make gifts that exceed the annual exclusion or that you want to allocate generation-skipping transfer (GST) tax exemption to.
 With the annual exclusion at $18,000 per recipient for 2024 and the lifetime exemption at $13.61 million, most people never need to file this form.
-But for those engaged in estate planning, business succession, or significant family wealth transfers, understanding the gift tax system; and Form 709 — is essential.
+But for those engaged in estate planning, business succession, or significant family wealth transfers, understanding the gift tax system, and Form 709 — matters.

 The federal gift tax was first enacted in 1924, repealed in 1926, and then permanently reenacted in 1932.
 Its primary purpose was to prevent wealthy individuals from simply giving away their assets during their lifetimes to avoid the estate tax.
 Without a gift tax, the estate tax would be easily circumvented; you could give your entire fortune to your children the day before you died and owe nothing.